yoyokoyo/cybersecurity-cti-sep-repository/cti-sysmon-schema/Readme.md

 This folder contains the JSON schemas that will represent the properties used by each Sysmon Event ID.

 ## Naming Convention
 The following Sysmon JSON schemas are custom and thus start with "x-".
-(See Requirements of Custom Objects : http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part1-stix-core.html)
+(See Requirements of Custom Objects : http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part1-stix-core.html).

 The custom properties defined by these schemas start with "x_".
-(See Requirements of Custom Properties : http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part1-stix-core.html)
+(See Requirements of Custom Properties : http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part1-stix-core.html).

 ## The Schemas & Validation
 The following schemas are used to specify the different properties used by Sysmon, and are used to validate generated instances.
 We could have made one JSON schema having all the event ids using keywords like allof/oneof/anyof.
-However, we are restricting the schema so no additional properties are allowed (using "additionalProperties": false), and this makes the schema reject everything (See https://json-schema.org/understanding-json-schema/reference/combining.html).
+However, we are already restricting the schema so no additional properties are allowed (using "additionalProperties": false), and if combined with keywords it will makes the schema reject everything (See https://json-schema.org/understanding-json-schema/reference/combining.html).